 I was recently reading an article on the history of cuisine that suggested that New Zealand’s contribution to gastronomy was the Pavlova and the ANZAC biscuit (noting that both are closely associated with Australia as well).
 As conscientious Kiwi – I’m proud to say I can make an excellent, plant-based, Pav; given that Anzac day is just around the corner, I decided I needed to turn my attention to the Anzac biscuit too.
 I don’t consider myself to have a strong “sweet tooth”, but combine dairy-free hokey-pokey (also a very Kiwi flavour) ice cream with an Anzac biscuit and Hokey Pokey Anzac Creams are our new favourite dessert.

 The tradition of making an Anzac biscuit goes back to World War I, it was promoted as a way for families to show their support for troops who were fighting on the other side of the world.
 The number of biscuits actually sent to troops is unknown, but it’s an important part of Anzac lore now.
-Every family has it’s own variation on this biscuit, this one works well for me (and my family).
+Every family has its own variation on this biscuit, this one works well for me (and my family).
 For chocolate lovers this ice cream recipe is even easier.

 - 120g flour